FleetC0m/Andromatic/README.md

 Currently Support (In progress)
 ------------------
 Triggers:
-1. SMSIncoming, handles events related to incoming messages.
+1. SMSIncoming, handles events related to incoming messages.(implemented)

 2. CalendarEvent, handles events related to calendar entries.

 3. DrivingMode, handles events related to driving.
-For example if my moving speed is greater than 40mph, resume music.
+For example if my moving speed is greater than 40mph, resume music.(implemented)

 4. TimedEvent, handles events related to current time.
-Ex: Mute the phone from 2am to 6am, unmute after I wake up.
+Ex: Mute the phone from 2am to 6am, unmute after I wake up.(implemented)

 5. Geofence, handles events related to your location, like send an SMS to my boss when I leave my home.

 Actions:
-1. Mute/unmute/change ringtone volume and ring the phone.
+1. Mute/unmute/change ringtone volume and ring the phone.(implemented)

-2. Send SMS with customized content.
+2. Send SMS with customized content.(implemented)

 3. Play music